 Giving food parcels:

 We are also going out to the villages to deliver some food parcels to the people that need it the most.
 We are not encouraging any gathering of people which is why we are the ones going from house to house delivering the goods while keeping our distance from people.
 This is very important for us as are here to help support our community facing some very challenging times.

 We are taking the time without children at camp to upgrade some of the camp facilities at little to no cost, such as painting and decorating the chalets, building an aviary for birds of prey, doing some bush clearing… During this period, everyone left at DAKTARI, whether it is staff, volunteers, or office people, is helping out to make sure animals are keeping well.

 Despite this crisis, we are still hopeful that better times are coming and that we will overcome this crisis.

-We miss the children, their smiles, energy and to see them interact with volunteers, and we are looking forward to come back to our routine soon!
+We miss the children, their smiles, their energy, and seeing them interact with our volunteers.
+We are looking forward to coming back to our routine soon!

 The DAKTARI Family